The Config File

 Using custom colors

-To completely replace the default color palette with your own custom colors, add them directly under the theme.colors
+To completely replace the default color palette with your own custom colors, add them directly under the theme.colors section of your configuration file:

 module.exports = {